postnubilaphoebus/cell_gui/README.md

 ### 🧽 Eraser (`E`)
 - Erase parts of the currently active cell only.
-- Functions like the brush tool, but in reverse.
+- Functions like the annotation tool, but in reverse.

 ### 🔢 Cell Index Navigation (`←` or `→`)
 - Use the left and right buttons to decrease or increase the currently active cell index.